Charles Bridges (painter)

-Charles Bridges (baptized April 2, 1672 – buried December 18, 1747) was an English painter and missionary active in Virginia from 1735 to 1744.
+Charles Bridges (1672 – December 1747) was an English painter and missionary active in the British colony of Virginia from 1735 to 1744.
 He is the first documented painter known to have worked in Virginia.

 Life and career

 Bridges was christened in the parish of Barton Seagrave in Northamptonshire, and was the son of John Bridges and Elizabeth Trumbull Bridges.
 His family was of the gentry, and was well-educated; a brother, John Bridges, was a barrister and well-regarded historian of Northamptonshire.
-He married Alice Flower on August 4, 1687, at Saint Marylebone, near London; the couple had at least three children, a son and two daughters.
+He married Alice Flower on 4 August 1687, at Saint Marylebone, near London; the couple had at least three children, a son and two daughters.
 Bridges was a member of the Society for Promoting Christian Knowledge, having worked for the organization in London from 1699 to 1713 and serving for a time as a liaison to local charity schools.
 Just when Bridges became a painter is unknown, though it is assumed that he had some training.
 Only one portrait is firmly documented dating to before his sojourn in Virginia; it depicts Thomas Baker, a fellow of Saint John's College, University of Cambridge, and was painted sometime after 1717.
 It is today in the collection of the University of Oxford.